-Stream Bed Skimming.
-Excavation of sand and gravel from stream bed deposits about the mean summer water level or stream bottom, whichever is higher.
+"Stream Bed Skimming" Excavation of sand and gravel from stream bed deposits above the mean summer water level or stream bottom, whichever is higher.

-Surface Mining Operations.
-All, or any part of, the process involved in the mining of minerals on mined lands by removing overburden and mining directly from the mineral deposits, open-pit mining of minerals naturally exposed, mining by the auger method, dredging and quarrying, or surface work incident to an underground mine.
-Surface mining operations include, but are not limited to, in place distillation or retorting or leaching, the production of disposal of mining waste, prospecting and exploratory activities, borrow pitting, streamed skimming and segregation and stockpiling of mined materials and recovery of the same.
+"Surface Mining Operations" All, or any part of, the process involved in the mining of minerals on mined lands by removing overburden and mining directly from the mineral deposits, open-pit mining of minerals naturally exposed, mining by the auger method, dredging and quarrying, or surface work incident to an underground mine.
+Surface mining operations include, but are not limited to, in place distillation or retorting or leaching, the production and disposal of mining waste, prospecting and exploratory activities, borrow pitting, streambed skimming, and segregation and stockpiling of mined materials (and recovery of same).